-Katy ISD does not discriminate on the basis of sex, disability, race, religion, color, gender, age, or national origin, in providing educational services and/or activities, including career and technical programs, nor in its employment practices in accordance with Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Educational Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.
-Inquiries/complaints concerning the application of Title IX and its implementing regulations may be referred to the District's Student Title IX Coordinator, Stephanie McInturff at 6301 S. Stadium Lane, Katy, TX 77494, 281-396-2218, StephanieHMcInturff@katyisd.org, or the Office of Civil Rights.
-The District Section 504 Administrator has been designated to coordinate compliance with the nondiscrimination requirements of Section 504 of the Rehabilitation Act of 1973.
-Inquiries/complaints concerning 504 services may be referred to the District Section 504 Administrator at 6301 S. Stadium Lane, Katy, TX 77494, 281-396-2218.
+Katy ISD does not discriminate on the basis of sex, disability, race, religion, color, gender, age, or national origin, in providing educational services activities. including career and technical programs, nor in employment accordance with Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Educational Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.
+Inquiries/complaints concerning the application of Title IX and its implementing regulations may be referred to the District's Student Title IX Coordinator, Stephanie McInturff at 6301 S. Stadium Lane, Katy, TX 77494, 281-396-2904, StephanieHMcInturff@katyisd.org, or the Office of Civil Rights.
+The District ADA and Section 504 Administrator has been designated to coordinate compliance with the nondiscrimination requirements of Americans with Disability Act and Section 504 of the Rehabilitation Act of 1973.
+Inquiries/complaints concerning 504 services may be referred to the District Section 504 Administrator, Sandra Thomas, at 6301 S. Stadium Lane, Katy, TX 77494, 281-396-2318.

 Katy ISD does not discriminate on the basis of disability by denying access to the benefits of District services, programs, or activities.
-To request information about the applicability of Title II of the Americans with Disabilities Act (ADA), interested persons should contact the District Section 504 Administrator.
+To request information about the applicability of Title II of the Americans with Disabilities Act (ADA), interested persons should contact Sandra Thomas at 6301 S. Stadium Lane, Katy, TX 77494, 281-396-2318.